-- Shanes Park to the north of the GPEC area is proposed to be designated a National Park and may provide future linear recreation opportunities. - Penrith Lakes is being planned as a major regional open space in the northwest of the GPEC area, with a wide range of recreation uses. - Penrith City Council is investing in new and improved multipurpose recreation precincts, such as creating the Gipps Street Recreation Precinct and upgrading The Kingsway Sports Precinct. - There are opportunities to increase the quality, functionality and diversity of uses offered in some regional recreation precincts in the area.
+- Shanes Park to the north of the GPEC area is proposed to be designated a National Park and may provide future linear recreation opportunities. - Penrith Lakes is being planned as a major regional open space in the northwest of the GPEC area, with a wide range of recreation uses. - Penrith City Council is investing in new and improved multipurpose recreation precincts, such as creating the Gipps Street Recreation Precinct and upgrading The Kingsway Sports Precinct. - The master plan for the Central Precinct in Jordan Springs proposes approximately 28 hectares of new open space.
+This will include play spaces, amenities and multipurpose fields accommodating four cricket ovals or six rectangular fields.
+An additional cricket oval, cricket practice facility, netball and multiuse courts, parking, and shared paths will also be provided.
+These open spaces will be close to existing regional open spaces of Wianamatta Regional Park (to the east) and South Creek (to the south and east). - There are opportunities to increase the quality, functionality and diversity of uses offered in some recreation precincts in the area.
 For example, the draft St Marys Town Centre Structure Plan identifies opportunities to upgrade South Creek Park to a regional sports and recreation park. - The planned Outer Sydney Orbital corridor runs along South Creek in viaduct, providing the opportunity for the acquisition and protection of open space (see Section 'Implications of Outer Sydney Orbital' on page 60).
 The challenge of integrating this infrastructure with usable open space, adjoining and beneath the viaduct, along this corridor will be explored in detailed design of the OSO and future master planning.